abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 my roof.
 Yellow jackets are notoriously territorial.
 As the summer continues on and becomes hotter and drier, there is less food and as the colony size grows the wasps tend to get more and more aggressive.
-I have been stung by yellow jackets in the past and their stings can be pretty painful.
+I have been stung by yellow jackets in the past, and their stings can be pretty painful.
 Given these circumstances I knew that I needed to take care of the situation.
 The first thoughts that went through my mind when I initially saw them were: *They are in my kuṭi.
-This is my kuṭi and they shouldn’t be there.
+This is my kuṭi, and they shouldn’t be here.
 I need to do something to get them out.*

 I tried to figure out a way to do that so that they would be deterred, but not harmed.
 I thought I could accomplish this by spraying them with